 - Rescue businesses that adopted AI too quickly, reduced staff too aggressively, and now need the system to actually work.

-- Give non-technical teams plain-language workflows, training, support, and human review points.
+- Give non-technical teams plain-language processes, training, support, and human review points.

 - Reduce waste from subscription sprawl, tool overlap, manual rework, and disconnected data.